sabirdvd/SimSCE_Caption/README.md

 -->

 ## Text generation
-Another idea is to use a language model (i.e., GPT2/3 to increase the data) via prompting.
+Another idea is to use a language model (i.e., GPT2/3 to increase the data) via generation or prompting.

-Example GPT-2 huggingface, the result is nosiy (unhuman like)
+Generation Example GPT-2 huggingface, the result is nosiy (unhuman like)

 ```
 python GPT-2_prompt.py